Introduction:

 1. Air conditioning

-2. Cabin heating
+2. Interior heating

 The compressor compresses the refrigerant, after which the gaseous refrigerant is transported via the high-pressure line to the heating condenser.

-3. Cabin heating and cooling HV components
+3. Interior heating and cooling HV components

 EV2 and EV3 are open in this situation.
 It is also possible that only EV3 is open.
 In that case, the heat from the cooling system of the HV components is used for expansion.
-After expansion, the temperature of the refrigerant is lower than ambient temperature.
-Due to this reduction, the refrigerant extracts heat from the coolant circuit of the electric drive in the heat exchanger.
-This helps to cool the HV components: the coolant transports the heat from e.g. the inverter and the electric motor, which is released to the refrigerant via the heat exchanger.
+After expanding, the temperature of the refrigerant is lower than the ambient temperature.
+Due to this drop, the refrigerant in the heat exchanger extracts heat from the cooling circuit of the electric drive.
+This helps to cool the HV components: the coolant transports the heat from, among other things, the inverter and the electric motor and releases it via the heat exchanger to the refrigerant.

 Heat pump with R744 (CO₂):

 Compared to other refrigerants, such as R1234yf, CO₂ has much higher operating pressures.
-The static pressure at 20 °C is 57 bar, and during operation the pressure on the low-pressure side can rise to 90 bar, with a pressure relief valve that opens at 160 bar.
+The standstill pressure at 20 °C is 57 bar, and during operation the pressure on the low-pressure side can rise to 90 bar, with a relief valve that opens at 160 bar.
 This requires more robust systems, such as a compressor with thicker walls and flexible lines with a corrugated steel sheath for protection against the high pressure and thermal load.

 1. Cooling the interior: